donut9164/donut9164/README.md

 [![Facebook](https://github.com/donut9164/donut9164/blob/main/facebook.png)](https://www.facebook.com/ShadowWSsnow)

 ## 🚀 Projects
+Here are a few projects I've worked on that showcase my skills and interests:

 - [Planthings](https://github.com/donut9164/Planthings) - PlanThings is a website that helps you find suitable plants for your location and provides guidance on how to grow them.
 - [Terminal-clone](https://github.com/donut9164/Terminal-clone) - Terminal Clone, a versatile command-line interface that replicates terminal functionality.
 Explore commands for system management, internet interaction, and Python package handling.

+Feel free to explore these repositories to learn more about my work!

 ---

 <div align="center">